Kamyares88/CODEXImageProcessingPackage/Pre-Processing/README.md

     Figure 3
     ![](Images/Figure%203.png)

-This macro also requires the user to brows for a working directory.
+This macro also requires the user to browse for a working directory.
 This is the directory in which the macro will save all the output images.
 This directory will be used by the next macro *S2_RegistInPlace_SaveMultiCycleImagesPerFOV.ijm* as the source directory.

-While running, the macro frequently asks the user to brows the directory in which the raw images of each cycle are located.
+While running, the macro frequently asks the user to browse the directory in which the raw images of each cycle are located.
 This way the user has the freedom of having the raw images of each cycle saved in various locations (e.g. external hard drives) and still process all of them in one run of this macro.

 * **Registering images of the same tile through all the cycles and saving multichannel_multicycle hyperstacks per each tile.** [*via S2_RegistInPlace_SaveMultiCycleImagesPerFOV.ijm*].